Key takeaways

 2. No cloud-based software

 Traditional call boxes store data onsite.
-This means the call box must be updated manually by a staff member or technician, which severely inconveniences staff and adds additional costs.
+This means a staff member or technician must manually update the call box, which severely inconveniences staff and adds additional costs.

 3. Unable to integrate with other systems